Ozymandias: Breaking Bad’s Most Devastating Episode

 I. Episode Summary

 Walt is then betrayed by Jack’s crew, left with only one barrel of money, and forced to flee.
-What follows is a series of collapses: Skyler and Walter Jr. turn against him, baby Holly is kidnapped, and Marie—still unaware of Hank’s fate—tries to hold the family together.
+What follows is a series of collapses: Skyler and Walter Jr. turn against him, baby Holly is kidnapped, and Marie, who is still unaware of Hank’s fate, tries to hold the family together.
 The episode closes with Walt placing a cold, calculated call to Skyler, masking his sorrow with rage in an attempt to clear her of legal blame.
 Then he disappears.

 II.
 How It Fits into the Larger Story